 DFARS regulations and NIST guidance play an important role in the United States to enable cybersecurity robustness.
 For defense contractors and subcontractors, regulations can provide minimum guidance to assist them with becoming cyber secure.

-Ignyte Assurance Platform empowers your organization to follow the changing mandates of the DFARS framework outlined in NIST SP 800-171 with simplicity and ease.
-Our automated GRC solution offers steadily advancing measures that enable the defense firms to become DFARS & NIST SP 800-171 compliant by the implementation of internal control infrastructure.
+Ignyte Assurance Platform empowers your organization to follow the changing mandates of the DFARS framework outlined in NIST SP 800-171 Compliance with simplicity and ease.
+Our automated GRC solution offers steadily advancing measures that enable the defense firms to become DFARS & NIST SP 800-171 Compliance by the implementation of internal control infrastructure.

 Ignyte Assurance Platform helps your organization establish a third-party validation service for your defense supply chain.
-The service comprises a compliance assessment following the NIST 800-171 requirements and controls for validating your subcontractors.
+The service comprises a compliance assessment following the NIST SP 800-171 Compliance requirements and controls for validating your subcontractors.
 This service provides a risk score and remediation recommendations to enable them to comply.

 Ignyte Assurance Platform’s DFARS compliance framework calls out the items contained within the Plan of Action and Milestones (POA&M) that require action.
 We work according to the IT infrastructure’s existing state for making the remediation of compliance gaps by utilizing techniques such as multi-factor authentication, encryption, and regular awareness workshops.

-Your organization must also continually evaluate and sustain the controls provided by NIST SP 800-171, as systems keep on evolving and often become non-compliant.
+Your organization must also continually evaluate and sustain the controls provided by NIST SP 800-171 Compliance, as systems keep on evolving and often become non-compliant.
 Ignyte Assurance Platform enables quick remediation through its DFARS framework that implements a system-wide self-evaluation program that works round the clock and validates & alerts for any emerging or evolving compliance gaps.